-2013-2018 and 2019-2024 Phase II Permit Requirements
+2019-2024 Phase II Permit Requirements

-Section S5.C.2 of the 2013-2018 Phase II Permit and Section S5.C.3 of the 2019-2024 Phase II Permit require that the city create opportunities for the public to participate in the decision-making processes involving the development, implementation, and update of the SWMP, and comply with applicable state and local public notice requirements.
+Section S5.C.3 of the 2019-2024 Phase II Permit requires that the city create opportunities for the public to participate in the decision-making processes involving the development, implementation, and update of the SWMP and SMAP, and comply with applicable state and local public notice requirements.
 The two main components include:

-- Developing and implementing a process for consideration of public comments on the city's SWMP - 2.
+- 1. Developing and implementing a process for consideration of public comments on the city's SWMP and SMAP. - 2.
 Posting the Annual Report and the SWMP Plan, on the city's website no later than May 31 of each year.

-- 1 Community feedback -The City encourages public comment in the development and implementation of the City's SWMP.
+- 1. Community feedback -The City encourages public comment in the development and implementation of the City's SWMP.
 The process to obtain feedback continues at public meetings concerning NPDES Phase II requirements and through email, in writing, or by phone as indicated by the participation memo.
-The latest program document and annual report are posted on the City's website. - 2 Water Quality Monitoring Strategy and Basin Planning The City developed web pages to share and receive information as well as give feedback on these strategies. - 3.
+The latest program document and annual report are posted on the City's website. - 2.
+Water Quality Monitoring Strategy and Basin Planning The City developed web pages to share and receive information as well as give feedback on these strategies. - 3.
 City of Sammamish's City Clerk's Office, Newsletter, and Website -The City uses the City Clerk's office for public notification of public meetings pertaining to Phase II requirements.
 The City uses the newsletter and website for notification of local stewardship and environmental activities/events/programs. - 4.
 Stewardship The City plans to continue the storm drain marker program and has ongoing opportunities to volunteer in wetland and riparian restoration activities.
 There are typically ten planting activities organized through the Volunteer Coordinator in the Parks and Recreation department.